Probation officers supervise offenders serving a sentence in the community. They also help ex-prisoners return to society.

 Opportunities arise due to internal promotion

-Turnover among probation officers is high, as they frequently move into more senior positions.
+Turnover among probation officers is high, as they often move into senior positions.
 This creates opportunities for new probation officers.

-However, entry-level positions in some of the smaller probation service centres around the country may come up less frequently.
+However, entry-level positions in some of the smaller probation service centres around the country may come up less often.

 All probation officers are employed by the Department of Corrections.

 - Cowlishaw, S, 'Budget 2018: Waikeria Prison on Hold', 17 May 2018, (www.newsroom.co.nz).